vanbrabantf/silexAjax/README.md

 # silexAjax
-A small ajax Silex example
+A small Silex example that does some AJAX an API calls.
+There's some Vue.js in there too.

+Lacks some Tests.